-DePuy Knee Replacement Lawsuit
+DePuy Knee Replacement Lawsuits

-Exactech Knee Replacement Lawsuit
+Exactech Knee Replacement Lawsuits

 Exactech issued a total recall of all knee replacement implant systems created after 2004 in August 2021.
 The recall affects nearly 150,000 Exactech knee replacement implants in the U.S. This recall was initiated due to the discovery that a polyethylene insert component was deteriorating due to improper packaging.